 Chris is a result-focused business leader with over 20 years’ experience in the energy and resources sector.
-Chris has lived and worked in Indonesia and Singapore and held the roles of Chief Financial Officer and General Manager for companies operating in Australia and South-East Asia and is currently a senior executive with Verona Capital.
+Chris has lived and worked in Indonesia and Singapore and held the roles of Chief Financial Officer and General Manager for companies operating in Australia and South-East Asia and is currently a senior executive with Matador Capital.

-Chris has significant knowledge in the areas of commercial management, financial management, risk management, and governance and has a strong interest in the role of culture and leadership to successfully drive alignment to organisational strategy and objectives.
+Chris has significant experience in the areas of commercial management, financial management, risk management, and governance and has a strong interest in the role of culture and leadership to successfully drive alignment to organisational strategy and objectives.
 Chris has a Bachelor of Business, is a Chartered Accountant (CA) and member of the Australian Institute of Company Directors.
 He joined the Asthma WA Board of Directors in February 2018 and became President in March 2019.

 Cathal Smith (Vice President)